surenderthakran/go_docker_env/README.md

 - Runs on `Go 1.7.3`
 - Docker images based on `Ubuntu 16.04`
 - Architecture and dependencies are encapsulated in [docker](https://www.docker.com/) images hence making the dev and production environment COMPLETELY independent of host machine.
+- Package dependencies are auto installed on image creation.
 - In Development Environment:
     - Provides simple development environment setup with docker-compose.
     - Provides save detection and auto restart using [reflex](https://github.com/cespare/reflex).